resilient-project/resilient-project.github.io/index.md

 infrastructure across different sectors.

-- [Lappeenranta-Lahti University of Technology (LUT)](https://www.lut.fi/en) is one of the leaders in the research of net-zero energy systems with its own energy system model LUT-ESTM applied to energy transition studies for dozens of countries across the globe, LUT-ESTM can be used as a validation tool in this project.
+- [Lappeenranta-Lahti University of Technology (LUT)](https://www.lut.fi/en) is one of the leaders in the research of net-zero energy systems with an energy system model LUT-ESTM applied to energy transition studies for dozens of countries across the globe.
 LUT will bring a global perspective to model the worldwide trading of hydrogen and derivative chemicals and materials, as well as trade-offs between imports and domestic supply.
-LUT will also study the role of sustainable point sources of CO2 on the production of e-fuels, e-chemicals and other carbonaceous materials with emphasis on Finland.
+LUT will also study the role of sustainable point sources of CO2 on the production of e-fuels and other carbonaceous materials with emphasis on Finland.

 - [TransnetBW](https://www.transnetbw.de/de) is a transmission system operator based in southwest Germany that specialises in the secure